nais/doc/docs/auth/idporten/how-to/login.md

 tags: [idporten, how-to]
 ---

-# Log in a citizen with ID-porten
+# Log in a citizen

 This how-to guides you through the steps required to ensure that only citizens authenticated with [ID-porten](../README.md) can access your application.